 Speaking/Listening 5 EC(code 5811VSL1AT)

-The beginners’ course consists of two hours of language acquisition every day.
+The beginners’ course consists of two hours of language acquisition each day.
 At the start, the classes will be in English, but the working language will be changed to Dutch as soon as is feasible, adapted to the level of the students.
-Speaking, listening, reading and writing will be practised intensively; close attention will be paid to vocabulary and grammar.
-This course makes up a single unit, which means it is not possible to follow individual course elements.
+Speaking, listening, reading and writing will be practiced intensively and of course close attention will be paid to vocabulary and grammar.

 Students are expected to manage a heavy workload (with an average of 3 hours a day); there is ample opportunity in the lessons for questions.

 This course aims at an elementary level of Dutch.
 In terms of the Common European Framework of Reference for Languages, the aim is to achieve A2 level for speaking and writing, and A2/B1 level for reading and listening.

 Is able to understand sentences and common expressions related to matters of direct personal concern (for example, personal data, family, shopping, local geography, work).

 Is able to communicate in simple and everyday tasks that require a straightforward and direct exchange on familiar and everyday matters